-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That Regulation does not include a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+Sustainable investment means an investment in an Does t Does this financial product have a sustainable investment objective? economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the •• Yes •0 \checkmark No I make a minimum of susta an environmental object chara objec minin Comotes Environmental/Social (E/S) acteristics and while it does not have as its stive a sustainable investment, it will have a num proportion of% of sustainable tments investee companies follow good governance practices. in economic activities tha environmentally sustainat Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy activities.
+That Regulation with a social objective does not include a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned I make a minimum of susta a social objective% omotes E/S characteristics, but will not make sustainable investments with the Taxonomy or not.